ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/ip_telephony.md

 ## Overview

-The IP Telephony section provides information about all IP Phones (VoIP) and their clients that are detected on the network.
+The IP Telephony section provides information about all IP Phones (VoIP) and their clients detected on the network.
 Phone information is extracted using a link layer discovery protocol or MAC address.

 ## IP Phones Table